Running a small business is not easy. 20% of businesses fail in their 1st year, while about 50% fail by year 5.

 Turning around a struggling business is never easy.
 It is not impossible, however, if some of the following points are explored.

-(1) You need total visibility of your company’s finances – ensure your accountant is giving you accurate, current information.
+- Ensure you have total visibility of your company’s finances -and your accountant is giving you accurate, current information.